Complete AI-powered security across any IoT device, application and network.

-The state of the art in anomaly detection algorithms is based on models that describe what is a “normal” behavior (i.e., expected distribution of the data), and try to identify exceptions or outliers in the data.
+The latest developments in anomaly detection algorithms are based on models that describe what is a “normal” behavior (i.e., expected distribution of the data), and try to identify exceptions or outliers in the data.
 These models are usually based on classic distributions, such as Gaussian distribution or Mahalanobis distances that can be detected using corresponding AI optimization solutions such as Principal component analysis (PCA) or mixture of Gaussians, respectively.
 Modern solutions may also include deep learning for detecting the outliers.

 Limitations of Current Solutions

 Most existing anomaly detection solutions have the one or more of the following shortcomings:

 - High false positive levels: most existing anomaly detection algorithms perform heuristics without provable guarantees for their performance in either running time and especially quality of anomaly detection

 - Impractical running time: existing anomaly detection algorithms have provable guarantees that are totally impractical, usually in terms of running time

 - Not built for streaming and distributed computing: most existing anomaly detection algorithms do not support modern big data computation models such as streaming of unbounded data with very limited memory, edge computing, distributed computation, or parallel computations that uses GPUs devices.

 AI-based coresets is a powerful technique which enables the use of smaller sets of data instead of larger ones without compromising the quality of the output.
 This approach is based on highly efficient set of algorithms that reduce the data input on one hand, and execute anomaly detection routines on the reduced dataset (coreset), on the other hand.
 This technology has been applied to fixed big datasets, distributed data or to streaming data, which is highly relevant feature when we aim at network traffic anomaly detection.